andreazignoli/pyoxynet/README.md

 ## The Pyoxynet package

-Pyoxynet implements with TFLite the intelligence behind Oxynet algorithms.
+Pyoxynet is a collection of the algorithms developed within the Oxynet project.
+The core algorithms (i.e.models) are mainly deep neural networks, made in the attempt to process cardiopulmonary exercise test data (CPET).

+All the models have been trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in Pyoxynet only in their inference version in their [TFLite](https://www.tensorflow.org/lite).
 TFLite has been intentionally adopted to keep the package light and to promote the use of Oxynet related technologies.

+To date, mainly two type of models are implemented:

+* The *inference* model: it takes some CPET data as input and it provides an estimation of the exercise intensity domains
+* The *generator* model: it generates new synthetic CPET data

 You can read more about the rationale and the techhnology behind the Oxynet project at the following links: